VanV-GBC/COMP3097-Group27/README.md

 - See if any other UI improvements can be made
 - See if it make sense to add list of countries/provinces to pick from
 - UI Consideration: chips for tags https://ionicframework.com/docs/api/chip
+- Figure out how to sort by proximity